ossf/package-manager-best-practices/review/npm.md

    without an `npm-shrinkwrap.json`.
 The reasoning is that many downstream users will use `npm install` to install a dependency, so using floating versions in (non-privileged) tests can be beneficial.

-   1. If you run CI via GitHub Actions, a non-privileged environment is a workflow **without** access to GitHub secrets and with its permissions defined as `permissions: read-all` at the top of the workflow.
+   1. If you run CI via GitHub Actions, a non-privileged environment is a workflow **without** access to GitHub secrets and with non-write permissions defined, such as `permissions: read-all`, `permissions:`, `contents: none`, `contents: read`.
+   For more information about permissions, refer to the [official documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token).
+You may install the [OpenSSF Scorecard Action](https://github.com/ossf/scorecard-action) to flag non-read permissions on your project.

    1. In a **non-privileged environment**, you may ignore the lockfile by running `npm install --no-package-lock`.
    If you are not certain whether the environment you are running is privileged or not, reach out to your security team.